Lamtammy1515/learn-co-sandbox/food-review/README.md

 This web app has two interfaces:

-A Review Interface: create reviews, edit reviews, delete reviews.
+A Review Interface: creates reviews, edits reviews, delete reviews.
 ### and
 A User Interface: login, signup, orders history, create new review, delete that users review.